zybermonk/zybermonk.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I live in Europe, originally from India.
+I live in Munich, originally from India.
+I work as a Researcher at [Hochschule München](https://www.hm.edu/sites/iamlis/).
 Currently, I am in the pursuit of my Ph.D in Deep Learning.
-I will be working on visual perception, simulation, prediction and planning for autnomous machines.
+I will be working on simulation and artificial intelligence for autnomous machines.

 I studied Engineering at [PES University](https://pes.edu/) and Business at the University of Limerick's, [Kemmy Business School](https://www.ul.ie/business).